SDSilicus/ccda-xslt-vulnerabilities/README.md

 When I returned to Friendly Web EHR after the initial fix was ready, I realized that the EHR actually included two different C-CDA viewers.
 The one I had initially explored was based on HL7's CDA.xsl, but a second viewer offered a much more compelling user experience.
-This second viewer was built directly into the EHR's Direct inbox feature, and could be used to open C-CDA attachments to Direct messages.
+This second viewer was built right into the EHR's Direct inbox feature, and could be used to open C-CDA attachments to Direct messages.